edumserrano/webpack-module-federation-with-angular/code-demos/web-component-ng16/README.md

 ### How the remote is loaded into the shell

 The shell app uses the `loadRemoteModule` function to load the webpack module from the mfe1 app and, once the remote webpack module is loaded, the shell uses the exposed `bootstrapMyComponentAsync` to load the Web component from the mfe1 app.
 See the `ngOnInit` method at [app.component.ts](/code-demos/web-component-ng16/shell-ng16/src/app/app.component.ts).

 The `bootstrapMyComponentAsync` registers a custom element in the `CustomElementRegistry` with the name `my-mfe-element`, which means that now wherever the custom element `<my-mfe-element></my-mfe-element>` is defined it will render the Web component from the mfe1 app.
 See [app.component.html](/code-demos/web-component-ng16/shell-ng16/src/app/app.component.html).

-> **Note**
+> [!NOTE]
 >
 > To use custom elements like the `my-mfe-element` and avoid Angular complaining that it doesn't know what it is, we make use of the `CUSTOM_ELEMENTS_SCHEMA` schema, which is added to the schema array at [app module](../web-component-ng16/shell-ng16/src/app/app.module.ts) schemas.
 >